15 brilliant brick self-builds

 Find inspiration for building your own house with these innovative examples

 The design possibilities when building with brick are wide and varied.
-Selecting between handmade, a handmade look and the smoother texture of machine-made bricks will have a big impact on the finished effect.
+Selecting between handmade, a handmade look and the smoother texture of machine-made bricks will have a big impact on the finished effect of brick homes.

 Meanwhile, different profiles, laying patterns and colours – including black, blue, red, orange, yellow, cream and white, with the option to use them in any number of combinations – offer a world of possibility.